This week’s question is about Vitamin D intake, and it comes from Sarah in Boston.

 42% of the adult population in the US has low vitamin D levels, with the lowest levels seen in Black and Hispanic populations (1).

 Unfortunately not.
 Studies show that even populations with increased sun exposure (surfers in Hawaii) this does not ensure adequate Vitamin D levels for optimum health (2).
-And as we shelter in place during the COVID 19 pandemic we experience less sunlight exposure.

 Additionally, the damaging effects of the sun on the skin can far outweigh the benefits, according to dermatologist and my partner in wellness, Dr. Julie Russak.
 I never leave the house without an SPF45, and in the summer always wear sunglasses and a hat to prevent sun damage.